Saturday, 11 June 2011

 I passed through vineyards and some small villages but my enjoyment of the ride was suddenly cut short as the seatpost let go and dropped into the frame.
 I had brought some tools with me but I was unable to tighten the seatpost binder bolt so I just rode to the nearest railway station that would bring me to the main line in Mannheim.
 I had lunch in Mannheim while waiting for my train.
 It was a busy weekend for travel and I was unable to get any reservation earlier than the one I had originally planned but at least I had some good food while waiting.

 Subsequent to my return to Düsseldorf, I did some research on the bike.
-The seller had thought it was a 1981 Mexico but I soon learned that it was a Super (there is actually very little difference) and from the Campagnolo Super Record parts it dates to 1982, the same year Saronni won at Goodwood.
+The seller had thought it was a 1981 Mexico but from the Campagnolo Super Record parts it dates to 1982, the same year Saronni won at Goodwood.
 The rubber brake hoods were shot and I have replaced them with correct Campagnolo replica hoods and I have changed the nasty plastic bar tape for some lovely Colnago-branded white cork tape.
 The brake cables were replaced.
 The strangely long 135 mm 3TTT black stem has been replaced by a pantographed Ernesto Colnago black stem, also by 3TTT and at a slightly shorter 130 mm.
 These stems are rather difficult to find but I wanted the bike to look as close as possible to the factory standard.
 Pedal cages and straps have been added and the modern gel saddle replaced with a NOS 1981 Selle San Marco Regal saddle, with copper rivets.
 This is the same saddle as on my Raleigh Team Professional and is very comfortable as well as beautiful.

 Richard, my Mechanic par excellence, changed the stem for me as I could not figure out how 3TTT’s secret adjustment screw worked and he also corrected the more serious problem of the ovalization of the seat tube.
 He has worked his magic on the seatpost so even if the bolt, which now fits, fails, the seatpost will not drop down into the tube again.
 In his view, old Colnagos are among the best bicycles built as Ernesto’s primary concern was fit.
 I can certainly bear this out as the bicycle is very responsive and rides very smoothly.
 The only changes left are to rebuild the front wheel using the Mavic GP4 rim but with a Campagnolo Super Record hub (for some reason the front wheel has a Shimano hub) and I have the new hub already.
 I have a new set of decals, which I may wait a few years to use, and a pair of new Continental tubulars, although the present Vittorias seem to hold air well enough.